 The post-processing (pretty pictures) is done with the use of Paraview.
 Paraview is very powerful and a great tool to use.
 Generally, we use Paraview on Windows because it is much more stable there than on Ubuntu.

 Now, why do we use OpenFOAM?
 This question is very easy to answer.
-OpenFOAM allows unlimited customization to meet our needs.
+OpenFOAM allows nearly unlimited customization to meet our needs.
 We can change the solvers and/or write our own codes.
 It is a proven software with users all over the world.